GGustavoCostanzo/Probabilistic-Machine-Learning-/README.md

 # Probabilistic Machine Learning

 ## Main objective
+Benchmark a Variational Inference implementation against MCMC in estimating a posterior model, predictive performance and computational performance in terms of time.
 Since clinical data analyses commonly employ logistic regression, we chose this approach for comparative purposes.
-Benchmark a VI implementation against MCMC in estimating a posterior model, predictive performance and computational performance in terms of time.
 ## Dataset
 We analysed Type 2 Diabetes data.
 The response variable is “diagnosed type 2 diabetes”.
 The predictors are all continuous variables (Pregnancies, Glucose,